metagenomics/metagenomics-tk/docs/modules/qualityControl.md

         **The configuration file shown here is for demonstration and testing purposes only.
-          Parameters that should be used in production can be viewed in the quality control section of one of the yaml files located in the `default` folder of the Toolkit's Github repository.**
+          Parameters that should be used in production can be viewed in the quality control section of one of the YAML files located in the `default` folder of the Toolkit's GitHub repository.**

     ```YAML
     ---8<--- "example_params/qcONT.yml"